Municipal Securities Issuers and Their Bonds

 Regulation of Municipal Securities Dealers

 Municipal securities dealers serve as intermediaries in the market, buying, selling and brokering transactions in municipal securities and underwriting the sale of municipal securities by issuers.
 A municipal securities dealer acting in this capacity must be registered with the Securities and Exchange Commission and with the MSRB.
 Approximately 2,000 municipal securities dealers are registered with the MSRB for this purpose.
-Municipal securities dealers must follow rules of the SEC relating to municipal securities and the rules of the MSRB.
+Municipal securities dealers must follow the rules of the SEC relating to municipal securities and the rules of the MSRB.

 Read more about how the municipal market is regulated.